 Although of course abusing a senior is something that would never cross the mind of most people, it is a tragically typical occurrence in the U.S. Elder abuse happens in many variations, from physical to emotional, and it impacts the most frail and vulnerable among us.

-Considering elder abuse is often a hidden problem, it’s extremely important for families and friends of older adults to be familiar with the warning signs of elder abuse to be able to protect their loved ones.
-Our home care and care management professionals have compiled some of the warning signs that may point to elder abuse.
+Considering elder abuse is often a hidden problem, it’s extremely important for families and friends of older adults to be familiar with the warning signs of senior abuse to be able to protect their loved ones.
+Our home care and care management professionals have compiled some of the warning signs that may point to senior abuse.

 - Warning signs of injury such as bruises, scars, or welts, especially if they are noted symmetrically on both sides of the senior’s body

 - Signs of being restrained, including bruises or red marks on the wrists